FoxHelms/makeDO/research.md

 - [ ] Use Django on project?
 Maybe flask…

 Flask: A lightweight framework for developing simple, static web applications.
 (Micro services?)
+- [X] Practice using Flask and Jinja2
 - [ ] Or maybe use Flask on the project.

+SQLite: Database stuff?
+- [ ] Learn how SQLite works and practice.

+Heroku: Hosting web apps written in many languages
+- [ ] Push web app to heroku (free tier)

 Chef: A tool written in Ruby that helps control environments with lots of different nodes and servers.